 Tap Trust

-There has been limited focus on home tap-water–based interventions as a strategy to reduce sugary drink intake among families with preschoolers.
-When families feel confident their tap water is safe and appealing, they are more likely to drink more water and fewer sugary drinks, supporting healthier weight, better dental health, and lower household costs.
+There has been limited focus on home tap water–based interventions as a strategy to reduce sugary drink intake among families with young children.
+If families feel confident that their tap water is safe and appealing to drink, they may be more likely to drink more water and fewer bottled drinks, including sugary drinks, supporting better health including prevention of nutrition-related diseases and lower household costs and adverse environmental impacts.

 Goal

-To test whether a home-based Tap Trust intervention that includes tap water testing, tailored remediation and education, improves tap water security and increases water (vs. sugar-sweetened beverage) intake among low-income, predominantly Latinx preschoolers and their parents.
+To test how a home-based Tap Trust intervention that includes tap water testing and tailored remediation and education impacts tap water security experiences and water and sugar-sweetened beverage intake among low-income preschoolers and their parents.

 Eligible Centers

-Parent–child dyads (preschool-aged children) enrolled in childcare centers that participated in Healthy Drinks, Healthy Futures (HDHF)
+Parent/caregivers of preschool-aged children enrolled in childcare centers that participated in Healthy Drinks, Healthy Futures (HDHF) but did not receive the program

 Families in Santa Clara County, California